syncfusion-content/ej2-common-docs/ej2-javascript/common/security-considerations.md

 ### Function Template

-Users can customize the control's appearance and functionality to suit their application's specific needs through template support.
-Syncfusion function template support also compatible with Content Security Policy.
+Syncfusion Javascript controls has Function Template support that accept one or more UI segments as input and can be rendered as part of the controls during control rendering.
 For more information, you can refer this [documentation](https://ej2.syncfusion.com/documentation/common/template#function-template).

 ### Browser Storage